opensafely/documentation/docs/getting-started/explanation/understanding-github-codespaces/index.md

 GitHub provide users with a free monthly quota of Codespaces use.

+These cloud-hosted virtual machines have no persistent storage, which is to say any data on them will be lost when the machine is deleted if not saved elsewhere.
+Codespaces are primarily designed for writing code (such as an OpenSAFELY study) and are tightly integrated with GitHub, making it easy to commit and push your work to GitHub avoiding any data loss.

 ## Understanding GitHub Codespaces billing

 GitHub gives all users a free and decent-sized monthly quota for Codespaces.